The property surrender deadline for the voluntary buyback programs has been extended. Find out more.

 - the date the property was deemed eligible for the program if that date was more than six months after 19 November 2015

 - an additional $1,000 (GST incl) to cover or contribute to legal fees incurred in attending to the surrender

 - a stamp duty concession on the purchase of a residential dwelling in the ACT

-- a First Right of Refusal to purchase the affected block, at market value, after it is remediated (available only on blocks with a separate Crown Lease)
+- a First Right of Refusal to repurchase the block at market value, after it is remediated (applicable only on blocks with a separate Crown Lease)

 - access to other financial concessions

 Valuations are coordinated by the Australian Property Institute ACT (API).
 Two independent valuers will contact homeowners to arrange suitable times for conducting the valuation inspections.

 When the valuations take place, the valuer ignores the fact the associated property is affected by loose fill asbestos insulation.

 Once finalised, the API will send the two valuation reports to the homeowner and the Taskforce at the same time.